Tennessee Nursing Home Abuse Attorney

 There is no average settlement amount for a Tennessee nursing home abuse lawsuit, however, most of our facility injury settlements are above $100,000.
 It is important to note that each case is different, prior results do not guarantee future settlement or verdict amounts, and the value of your Tennessee nursing home case is entirely dependent on the individual case facts.

-Speak with a Tennessee Nursing Home Abuse Lawyer Today
+Speak with a Tennessee Nursing Home Abuse Attorney Today

 The easiest method to accomplish this is to live chat with our office right now, using the chat tool feature.
-Please give as much detail as possible when discussing what happened, where it occurred and what the end result was.
+Please give as much detail as possible when discussing what happened, where it occurred, and what the end result was.
 The more information, the more insight we can offer.
 If you prefer talking over typing, that works for us too.
-We are available at 888-375-9998.
+We are available by calling.
 You may also use our online form to reach out at any time, day or night.